What to Expect

 North American Fruit Explorers

-NAFEX membership is open to amateur and professional fruit growers and includes a quaterly magazine that is member written.
+NAFEX membership is open to amateur and professional fruit growers and includes a quarterly magazine that is online and member written.
 There is also an annual nationwide gathering.
 NAFEX members are a great source of information and inspiration.
 For more information on becoming a member visit www.nafex.org.